gl-cli/glab/docs/source/variable/update.md

   -g, --group string   Set variable for a group
-  -m, --masked         Whether the variable is masked -p, --protected      Whether the variable is protected -s, --scope string   The environment_scope of the variable.
+  -m, --masked         Whether the variable is masked -p, --protected      Whether the variable is protected -r, --raw            Whether the variable is treated as a raw string -s, --scope string   The environment_scope of the variable.
 All (*), or specific environments (default "*") -t, --type string    The type of a variable: {env_var|file} (default "env_var") -v, --value string   The value of a variable